 Ron Beitler blogs from Lower Macungie, PA.
-He says it is a sprawling community of 30,000 people dealing with the typical "sprawly" problems of a community their size.
+He says it is a sprawling community of 30,000 people dealing with the typical problems of a community their size.
 Having grown up there, he's seen his hometown experience 40% growth in just over two decades.
 They are the 2nd fastest growing township in the state.
-Today he offers another case study in the Taco John's vein.
+Today, he offers another case study in the Taco John's vein.
 You can visit his website at http://www.ronbeitler.com/

 One of the rally cries for fiscal conservatives seeking to look at growth using “smart math” via ROI analysis has been Strong Towns' “Taco John's” case study.
 Recently bloggers from around the nation have been conducting their own “taco john” analyses:

-These analyses demonstrate in measurable terms that we have two types of land uses.
-Ones that generate positive cash flow for towns and ones that gobble up both land and fiscal resources.
-They do this at shocking and alarming clips costing us over the long run.
-When you have too much of the latter as I think Lower Macungie now does leaders will inevitably only have one recourse.
+These analyses demonstrate in measurable terms that we have two types of land uses: Ones that generate positive cash flow for towns and ones that gobble up both land and fiscal resources.
+They do this at shocking and alarming clips, costing us over the long run.
+When you have too much of the latter, as I think Lower Macungie now does, leaders will inevitably only have one recourse.
 Raise taxes….
 That is unless we stop and re-think the way we are building out.

-The Good – Smart Growth PAYS
+The Good – Traditional-Style Development Pays

 Hamilton Crossings is a strip mall that consumes 60 acres of land.
-It will produce about 14 jobs per acre upon buildout. (based on TIF narrative.)
-With the TIF in place for 20 years, the development per acre generates half the revenue as neighborhood Commercial development on a much smaller footprint.
-As usually is the case with strip developments Hamilton Crossings is also very highly subsidized with state funds to the tune of millions of dollars.
+It will produce about 14 jobs per acre upon build-out.
+With the TIF in place for 20 years, the development per acre generates half the revenue as neighborhood commercial development on a much smaller footprint.
+As is usually the case with strip developments ,Hamilton Crossings is also very highly subsidized with state funds to the tune of millions of dollars.

 Hamilton Crossings is interesting.
-Since it’s more dense (due to many dozens of intensity variances granted by Lower Mac) than a typical strip center it’s ROI numbers in terms of dollars aren’t terrible (compared to warehouses which are the worse) except for the fact we granted the project a TIF for 20 years.
+Since it’s more dense (due to many dozens of intensity variances granted by Lower Mac) than a typical strip center, it’s ROI numbers in terms of dollars aren’t terrible (compared to warehouses which are the worse) except for the fact that we granted the project a TIF for 20 years.

 So we’re only capturing half that value for a very long time.
-(I voted in the minority against it) But buyer beware, that density is very much a double edge sword.
-That density equals supersized traffic.
-Since it’s not at all walkable most all workers and shoppers will drive.
+(I voted in the minority against it.)
+But buyer beware, that density is very much a double-edged sword.
+That density equals super-sized traffic.
+Since it’s not at all walkable, most all workers and shoppers will drive.
 Let’s not kid ourselves about the “sidewalks through parking lots.”
 This is no promenade.
 It’s not a walkable destination.
-Since this project is entirely auto dependent it needs mega-sized infrastructure.
-To the tune of 13 million dollars.
+Since this project is entirely auto-dependent it needs mega-sized infrastructure, to the tune of 13 million dollars.

 Supersized traffic + Supersized infrastructure = Supersized bill for taxpayers.

 This completely negates the value it creates and the TIF doubles down on that mistake.
-On top of that it’s a terrible use of land in terms of 14 jobs created per acre.
+On top of that, it’s a terrible use of land in terms of 14 jobs created per acre.
 Yes, “900 jobs” sounds wonderful in a projected (likely inflated) TIF narrative.
 But at what cost?

 The Downright UGLY